MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useInput/README.md

 export default TextInput;
 ```
 ## Conclusion
 The `useInput` hook manages the state and behavior of an input field, including focus control, value handling, and optional input validation.
 It simplifies managing input interactions by providing handlers for change, blur, and focus events, and it supports autofocus and digit-only constraints.
+Additionally, it tracks the caret position, allowing you to display or manipulate the caret as needed for more advanced input scenarios.